MarcelvanderPoel/ud120-projects/final_project/README.md

 ## Picking an algorithm

 I looked at the following classification algorithms:
-Gaussian Naive Bayes
+1) Gaussian Naive Bayes
-Decision Tree
+2) Decision Tree
-SVM
+3) SVM

+What do I find more important when judging the algorithm, precision, recall or F1?
+Would I rather not overlook any poi, or would I rather prevent selecting/accusing the wrong poi and why?

 ## Tuning an algorithm